Read Blog

 What’s Next in PFAS Contamination Cases

 Although the settlements will help fund infrastructure upgrades and emergency reserves, Ferraro cautioned that many cities will need additional support to meet future federal requirements.
-PFAS lawyers and PFAS contamination lawyers can assist municipalities in navigating future legal and regulatory challenges.
+PFAS contamination lawyers can assist municipalities in navigating future legal and regulatory challenges.
 The U.S. Environmental Protection Agency plans to lower the enforceable PFAS threshold in drinking water to 4 parts per trillion by 2031—a significant reduction from the previous limit of 70 parts per trillion.

 Ongoing monitoring and compliance will be essential, and resources such as the Environmental Working Group provide valuable information and advocacy on PFAS pollution.
 The accumulation of PFAS in human bodies remains a serious health concern, as PFAS pollution continues to pose risks to communities and public health.